tubbadu/SpeChar/README.md

 >     subprocess
 >     sys
 >
-> Tested succesfully on Linux, don't know on Windows MacOs
+> Tested succesfully on Linux, don't know on Windows and MacOs (surely won't work, but perhaps changing xdotool with something equivalent will)

 ## Preparation